Julieanna97/Julieanna97/README.md

 - 📫 How to reach me kisamae1997@gmail.com
 - :star: Programming languages I'm familiar with: C, C++, C#, Python, Java
 - Likes: :microphone::dancer::swimmer::nail_care::musical_keyboard::cat::dog::sunny::snowflake::panda_face::dolphin::cherry_blossom::computer::bowling::surfer::video_game::gem::guitar::lipstick::high_heel::dress::purse::tropical_drink::car:
 - Single and waiting for my frog prince to unbind my spell :frog::couple_with_heart:.
 But I don't mind taking it slow.
 Looking for someone who's family-oriented.
 Not a playah.
 What has my github profile turned to lol pshhhhh.
 If you're playing with my feelings, I play with yours.
 If you try to make me jealous, I will try to make you jealous.
 If you have other options, I can also have other options.
 We both play the court, that's the thumb rule here.
+But usually I'm loyal, but people might think I'm playing because they hurt me, so I hurt them.
+But in all honesty, I only asok for loyalty and no mind games and manipulation.
+I can't stand manipulative partners.

 > "Design is not just what it looks like and feels like.
 Design is how it works" - Steve Jobs